- By Adam Sedia

 Curb them?
 Never, never, never!

 Adam Sedia (b.
 1984) lives in his native Indiana, where he practices as a civil and appellate litigation attorney.
 His poems have appeared in print and online publications, and he has published two volumes of poetry: The Spring's Autumn (2013) and Inquietude (2016).
 He also composes music, which may be heard on his YouTube channel.
-He lives with his wife, Ivana, and their son.
+He lives with his wife, Ivana, and their two children.